Callaway Golf (ELY) Q4 2016 Results - Earnings Call Transcript

 Oliver G. Brewer - Callaway Golf Co.

 Yeah.
 The team's done a wonderful job on growing our business at green grass in the U.S. and it's one of our most attractive channels, quite frankly.
-We had double-digit growth in that last year; certainly, very relevant for golf ball, but increasingly important across all of our product categories.
+We had double-digit growth in that last year.
+Certainly, very relevant for golf ball, but increasingly important across all of our product categories.
 And we do think we have further runway there.
 We are continuing to invest in our ability to service that channel whether that be sales reps or support or custom-fitting resources.
 And so you're right, we've had some success in growing that door count and we're expecting further door count growth this year.

 Susan K. Anderson - FBR Capital Markets & Co.